shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 >A new collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your >UI component lifecycle and handling data persistence.

-The architecture components come with lot of new components such as  `LiveData, ViewModel, LifecycleObserver and LifecycleOwner` and `Room` Perisitence library.
-Together these components would help developers follow the right architecture pattern with proper seperation of responsibity for each layer (more on that later) and help survive configuration changes, avoid memory leaks and updating the UI in case of changes in our data.
+The architecture components come with lot of new components such as  `LiveData, ViewModel, LifecycleObserver and LifecycleOwner` and `Room` Persistence library.
+Together these components would help developers follow the right architecture pattern with proper separation of responsibility for each layer (more on that later) and help survive configuration changes, avoid memory leaks and updating the UI in case of changes in our data.

 1. **LifecycleOwner** - Interface for components having Lifecycle (such as Activities and Fragments).

 2. **LifecycleObserver** - LifecycleObserver subscribes to LifecycleOwner's lifecycle state changes and are self sufficient.
-It does not have to rely on Activity or fragment's `onStart()` or `onStop()` lifecycle callback to initialize and stop it.
+It does not have to rely on Activity or fragment's `onStart()` or `onStop()` lifecycle callback to initialise and stop it.

 3. **LiveData** - It is an observable data holder, it notifies the observers in case of data changes.
 It is also lifecycle aware component i.e. it respects the lifecycle state of the `LifecycleOwner` (Activities or Fragments).
 This helps preventing memory leaks and other issues.